cscart/docs/en/developer_guide/api/entities/options.rst

 * It has the *Radiogroup* type.

-* It has 2 variants:
+* It has 2 variants, both with icons.
+These variants are:

   * **None**—doesn’t change the price of the product.